One of the curses of shooting with Sony cameras is their RAW file format. Currently they only offer two methods for saving RAW files:

 Here is another example where I am shooting the interior of an abandoned train car.
 The artifacts occur around the edges of the windows.

 Because of space reasons, I don’t normally use the uncompressed RAW format and only turn it on when I know I’m in a situation where compression artifacts are likely to occur.
 But it’s easy to misjudge or simply forget especially when you are thinking about other aspects of the image and are under time pressure.
+In this case, I did remember but my camera reset after an uncontrolled power down.
 Come on Sony, fix this and provide a workable losslessly compressed RAW file.

 Up until now, the examples have all involved high contrast edges caused either by a direct light source or strong backlighting.
 However, a few weeks after purchasing my Sony A7RIV, I encountered compression artifacts in a low contrast scene.